tsbmediaventure/ConsCent-docs/docs/mobile/android.md

 `ConsCentConfiguration.APP_MODE.DEBUG`
 `ConsCentConfiguration.APP_MODE.PROD`

 APP_MODE is basically used for checking debug and production environment of app.
-If APP_MODE is debug, then all errors will be shown as Toast messages and Logs.
-If APP_MODE is PROD, only logs will be available for critical errors like Network unavailability, wrong client_id and wrong content_id.
+If APP_MODE is `DEBUG` , then all errors will be shown as Toast messages and Logs.
+If APP_MODE is `PROD`, only logs will be available for critical errors like Network unavailability, wrong client_id and wrong content_id.

 You can later change your clientId also, by calling the following function: